goofy2k/MIDI-sequencer/README.md

 - Have a look at jdksmidi for MIDI sequencer related classes.
 The project structure is complex.
 The code is out-dated and does not have a living community.
 - A modern alternative ~~based on~~ inpired by it is [NicMidi](https://github.com/ncassetta/NiCMidi).
 Also see the [docs](https://ncassetta.github.io/NiCMidi/docs/html/) for it.
 The code is not directly transferrable to ESP-IDF (uses <thread> and in timer.h and uses RtMidi for message I/O)
+- In the end, successfully added examples of NiCMidi's MIDIMessage and MIDITrack.
+All elements relating to MIDITimer switched off

 ### Sequencer tasks